Working Out With Covid

 It is also an important strategy for attenuating the decline in cognitive function and improving physical and psychological well-being in individuals affected by COVID-19.

-In the acute phase, it is possible to adopt only passive types of exercise performed by physiotherapists or kinesiologists, such as manual therapy, passive and active mobilizations, and postural control for secretion draining in the lungs, as well as breathing exercises and breathing therapy.
-However, qualified physiotherapists or kinesiologists can organize bed-based exercise programs and aid patients to stand up and gradually go back to performing normal daily functions.
+In the acute phase, it is possible to adopt only passive types of exercises at home performed by physiotherapists or kinesiologists, such as manual therapy, passive and active mobilizations, and postural control for secretion draining in the lungs, as well as breathing exercises and breathing therapy.
+However, qualified physiotherapists or kinesiologists can organize bed-based exercise programs and aid patients in standing up and gradually going back to performing normal daily functions.

-For the recovery process after Covid, staying active consistently can be one of the most important strategies for a faster recovery and going back to daily activities.
+For the recovery process after COVID-19, staying active consistently can be one of the most important strategies for a faster recovery and going back to daily activities.

 Post-COVID exercise interventions improved the outcome of recovery in physical fitness, respiratory function, and psychological health.
-This was even more true for cases with severe fatigue and sequels of covid.
+This was even more true for cases with severe fatigue and sequels of COVID-19.

-In this post-infection phase a personalized physical activity program has shown to ensure a faster return to pre-infection fitness and enhance mental health by boosting self-esteem self independency, and resilience to stress, thus helping cope with anxiety and depression
+In this post-infection phase, a personalized physical activity program has been shown to ensure a faster return to pre-infection fitness and enhance mental health by boosting self-esteem self-independence, and resilience to stress, thus helping cope with anxiety and depression

 As mentioned before the most important aspect to take into consideration is to have a personalized and tailored physical activity program depending on each individual situation and stage of the disease.
 Here are some general guidelines that we can follow for the prevention phase: